iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

 ### The effect of the GD learning rate

-Next, we study the effect of the GD learning rate on the test loss of the linear transformer.
+Next, we study the effect of the GD learning rate on the test loss of the GD-equivalent transformer.
 We believe this is an important point of discussion which was covered only briefly in the paper.

-Indeed, as we will see in a moment, the linear transformer converges to the loss of a transformer implementing a gradient descent step only for one specific value of the GD learning rate, a value which must be found by line search.
+Indeed, as we will see in a moment, the linear transformer converges to the loss of a GD-equivalent transformer only for one specific value of the GD learning rate, a value which must be found by line search.

-In the following experiment, we visualize this behavior, by plotting the metrics described above for different values of the GD learning rate.

 Quoting from the original paper: